felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 ## **Project proposal**
 In the realm of waste management, there is significant need to optimise systems to streamline waste collection as well as assess and reduce the environmental impact.
-Current solution focus on either the logistics of waste collection or reporting the impact but there is a lack of integration between the two.
-This project aims to combine these two elements and create a comprehensive AI-driven mobile application, compatible with both Android and iOS platforms for optimizing waste collection and a comprehensive system for quantifying environmental impacts, including carbon footprint reduction and energy savings.
+Current solutions focus on either the logistics of waste collection or reporting the impact, but there is a lack of integration between the two.
+This project aims to combine these two elements and create a comprehensive AI-driven mobile application, compatible with both Android and iOS platforms, for optimizing waste collection and a comprehensive system for quantifying environmental impacts (including carbon footprint reduction and energy savings).
 This integrated approach will enhance efficiency in waste management and provide valuable insights into environmental performance.

 **The core functionality of this application revolves around:**

-**Real-Time Route Optimization:** An AI based algorithms that creates personalised routes per collection truck.
-The route will update dynamically based on traffic, weather and volume of waste.
-The aim of the route is to be as efficient as possible in both time, cost, fuel and environmental impact.
+- **Real-Time Route Optimization**: An AI-based algorithm that creates personalized routes per collection truck, updating dynamically based on traffic, weather, and volume of waste.

-**Historical Data Analysis:** Historical data from waste collection, such as volume and locations, is analysed to create predictions of where the most waste will be which will influence routes and frequency of waste collection.
+- **Historical Data Analysis**: Collecting historical data for predictions on waste volume and location, influencing routes and frequency.

-**Generating reports:** In depth analysis of relevant ecological metrics, performed using AI analysis, collated into a comprehensive report.
-These will involve fuel consumption, time saved, carbon footprint, carbon and energy saving.
+- **Generating Reports**: Detailed ecological metric analysis, including fuel consumption, time saved, and carbon/energy savings.

-**The user interface:** This route will be displayed to specific users via the mobile application on a map.
-The user will receive notifications and audio prompts enabling hands-free use whilst driving.
-The report will also be available in the app to certain account types.
+- **User Interface**: The route is displayed in a mobile app (map-based), with notifications/audio prompts.
+Relevant reports are accessible to certain user roles.

 ## **Stakeholders**